ramyadhadidi/paper_summeries/High_Performance_Computer_Architecture/summery.md

 like Fault, Trap or Exception.

 #### Solution 0.5: ROB
+All tag broadcasts happens at retirements
+Issues:
-Issue: Head of ROB retirement make all instructions to wait (program order
+- Head of ROB retirement make all instructions to wait (program order retirement)
-	retirement)

 #### Solution 1: ROB w/bypass
+Add comparators to search ROB and therefore retire sooner.

+#### Solution 2: Future File
+Use two regFiles, one messy, one ROB ordered.
+This is the common implemented scheme.

+#### Solution 3: Checkpoint Repair
+Mark an instruction barrier.
+We have three regFiles: messy, backup1, backup2